Improving Adversarial Transferability with Gradient Refining: Experiments

 We perform adversarial attacks using DI-FGSM, DTI-FGSM and DTMI-FGSM, and their extensions by combining with Gradient Refining attack method as R-DI-FGSM, R-DTI-FGSM and R-DTMI-FGSM.
 We report the attack success rates of the Gradient Refining based attacks with three baseline methods under single-model setting and ensemble-model setting.
 The results are shown in Table \ref{tab:comparison111}.

 Under single-model attacks, the transfer attack success rates are improved by a large margin when using the proposed Gradient Refining on the listed attack methods.
 On average, the transfer attack success rates of Gradient Refining based attacks outperform the baseline attacks by 6.0\%.
 In particular, by using R-DTI-FGSM, the generated adversarial examples have 69.15\% average transfer attack success rates, which is improved by 9.05\% from the baseline method.
-Besides, we visualize some adversarial images generated by DI-FGSM, DTI-FGSM and R-DI-FGSM in Figure \ref{fig:ti}.
-These visualization results show that the adversarial perturbations generated by our method have better imperceptibility.

 Under the ensemble-model setting, the results in table \ref{tab:comparison111} show that the transferability can also be improved by using Gradient Refining.
 Here we use two models, Res-101 \cite{he2016deep} and VGG-16 \cite{simonyan2014very}.
-R-DTI-FGSM improves the transfer attack success rates from the baseline method largely, because translation-invariant method magnifies the randomness brought by input diversity, and our method can correct the useless randomness and get a refined gradient to generate stronger adversarial perturbations.
+R-DTI-FGSM improves the transfer attack success rates from the baseline method largely, because translation-invariant method magnifies the randomness brought by input diversity, and our method can correct the negative randomness and get a refined gradient to generate stronger adversarial perturbations.
+Besides, we visualize some adversarial images generated by DI-FGSM, DTI-FGSM and R-DI-FGSM in Figure \ref{fig:ti}.
+These visualization results show that the adversarial perturbations generated by our method have better imperceptibility.